 What should I bring?

 - Sunglasses.
-You don’t want sand getting in your eyes, and this is something that could easily happen on a windy day.
+You don’t want sand getting in your eyes, and this is something that could quickly happen on a windy day.

 - $5 entrance fee.
-After paying, this fee is good for 7 days with the original receipt.
+After paying, this fee is suitable for seven days with the original receipt.

 - A camera.
-Even though I insist that the beauty of White Sands can’t be captured by a photo, you’ll still want to bring your camera!
+Even though I insist that a photo can’t capture the beauty of White Sands, you’ll still want to bring your camera!

-- A snack.
-If you’re planning on spending quite a bit of time here, I definitely recommend bringing food with you.
+- Some easy-to-pack travel snacks.
+If you’re planning on spending quite a bit of time here, I recommend bringing food with you.
 There are no restaurants or cafés within the park.

 - Sunscreen.
 You’ll be in direct sunlight for a few hours, so play it safe and wear sunscreen.